-Expats in Fiji will find several transport options available to them.
-However, public transport infrastructure is not always comprehensive and efficient, especially on smaller islands.
+Although expats in Fiji will have several transport options available to them, they should be aware that public transport infrastructure is not always comprehensive and efficient, especially on the smaller islands.
 Driving in Fiji can be difficult because of poor road conditions.
 Expats who buy a car should consider hiring a local driver to assist them.

 Public transport in Fiji

-The main form of public transport in Fiji is buses.
-Travelling by bus in Fiji can take some getting used to.
+The main form of public transport here is buses, but travelling by bus in Fiji can take some getting used to.
 While they are cheap and service most areas, their frequency varies considerably depending on their destination and the day of the week.

 On Fiji’s larger islands, expats will find the bus networks are extensive and efficient.
 Buses in Fiji tend to be noisy, crowded and a little uncomfortable; however, they are sufficient for short journeys, and they're a great way to interact with the locals.

 Overcrowded minivans are a common sight throughout Fiji.
 These shared taxis are popular with locals and are often the quickest way to get to a destination.
 They are cheaper than buses but more expensive than hiring a private taxi.